 - Cutting Shears: Shears help shape zones that the razor can’t get.
 Used in the armpits and leg pits as well as around the face.

-- Dog Nail Grinder or Nail Clipper: Low clamor nail processors work the best and guarantee you don’t slice to much nail off your canine and cause them to drain.
+- Dog Nail Grinder or Nail Clipper: Low clamor nail processors work the best and guarantee you don’t slice too much nail off your Labradoodle and cause them to bleed.